cksystemsteaching/selfie/grader/introductory-assignments.md

 ## Software

-Computation is the meaning of software, and software describes how the machine changes from one state into another.
-That means that software brings the computer to the next state.
+The software makes the meaning of computation.
+It describes how the machine changes from one state into another, which means that software brings the machine into the next state.

 ### Natural Numbers